karthik-sys/job_search_non3Party/README.md

 Launchpad is a local-first, company-first job dashboard.
 It indexes official company careers feeds, lets users search roles and hiring companies, and sends applicants to the original company-controlled application page.

+You are ABSOLUTELY allowed to duplicate and copy this code to your own repo and make your own modifications.
+Please do not feel beholden to need to contribute here if you do not wish to do so.
+Local deployment is highly encouraged as it decentralizes progress and allows people to be more creative with their outputs.

 The product goal is simple: your next role, without the noisy third-party reposting layer.
 This is meant to be forked, remixed, and run locally — not to become another consolidated hiring network.

 ## What it does